the-secret-programmer/the-secret-programmer/README.md

 void projectsComingSoon{

-CatLifeBack ---> An aplication made for cat healthcare where cat blood donors can register in seconds for blood avilibly;
+ VirtualLife -> An aplication made for cat healthcare where cat blood donors can register in seconds for blood avilibly;

 }